Summer 2018: June 18 – July 27

 The Playwright’s Lab at Hollins University is more than a traditional three-year degree program.
-It’s like an intensive workshop/retreat or conference.
-It fosters inclusivity and collaboration, not exclusivity and competition.
+Similar to an intensive workshop/retreat or conference, it promotes inclusivity and collaboration, not exclusivity and competition.
 Students work with some of the most important names in new play development.
 Unlike other programs, The New Works Initiative provides opportunities for the production of student work at professional theatres.
 The combination of intense training and professional experience gives Hollins playwriting graduates an edge in the industry.

 Students get their M.F.A. in three to five six-week summer sessions.
 You’ll work with visiting professional faculty, artists-in-residence, and guest speakers, developing personal and professional relationships.
 This can lead to reading and production credits before graduation.